ROCm/tritonserver/README_ROCm.md

-Triton Inference Server can be executed on AMD GPUs with the vLLM backend.
-This enablement on AMD GPUs has been implemented in version 23.10 of Triton Inference Server and vLLM version 0.3.3, and has been tested on AMD MI210, MI250 and MI300x GPUs.
+Triton Inference Server can be executed on AMD GPUs with the PyTorch backend.
+This enablement on AMD GPUs has been implemented in version 23.10 of Triton Inference Server, and has been tested on AMD MI210, MI250 and MI300x GPUs.

-To build the Triton + vLLM docker container, execute the following command:
+To build the Triton + PyTorch docker container, execute the following command:

 ```
 python3 build.py --no-container-pull --enable-logging --enable-stats \